 The Organist: Fugues, Fatherhood, and a Fragile Mind

-Mark is now launching a memoir of his father, Harry Abley, who was a cinema organist as a young man and a cathedral organist in later life.
-He says: “The book comes as close to an autobiography of my own childhood — and parts of my adult life too — as I will ever write.
+A literary memoir of Mark’s father, Harry Abley, who was a cinema organist as a young man and a cathedral organist in later life.
+Mark says: “The book comes as close to an autobiography of my own childhood — and parts of my adult life too — as I will ever write.

 “Some pictures of my father appear on this page as a foretaste to the book.
 A few sound clips have also been added, although because they were recorded several decades ago, often in an amateur way, the audio quality leaves a lot to be desired.
 I would like to thank Jason Safdie, Susan Lacoste, Elie Tordjman and Madison Karcs for their generous technical help in accomplishing what I could never do myself.”